jackmaden/philosophybreak/src/pages/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/index.md

 >Those who are animated by hope can perform what would seem impossibilities to those who are under the depressing influence of fear.

 Heidegger thought [​personal catastrophe was an opportunity to take stock and return to a more authentic life path](/articles/heidegger-on-being-authentic-in-an-inauthentic-world/)​.
-Perhaps this spirit of renewal applies to society, too…
+Perhaps this spirit of renewal applies to society, too.

 So take all the time you need.
 Turn inward.
 Put down your phone.
 Collect moments with loved ones.
 Inhale big lungfuls of air.
 Recalibrate your wellbeing so that it’s attached less to wider circumstances, and more to _your_ efforts within those circumstances…